Subjects:

 Declaration:

-With the dimensions of the piston and cylinder we can calculate the displacement on the piston side (Vz).
-For this we need the area of the piston (Az) and multiply this number by the stroke.
+With the dimensions of the piston and cylinder we can calculate the swept volume on the piston side (Vz).
+For that we need the area of the piston (Az) and multiply this number by the stroke.
 When Az is unknown, we can calculate the area with the following formula:

 To determine the stroke formula on the right side of the piston, we need to subtract the area of the piston rod.
 The following formula arises:

-With these formulas we are going to calculate the stroke volume of the cylinder below.
+With these formulas we are going to calculate the swept volume of the cylinder below.

 The data to calculate the swept volume on the piston side when fully extended is entered into the formula.
 The final answer is in cubic meters because it is a volume.
 We convert the last answer into scientific notation.

-We then fill in the data on the rod side to calculate the fluid volume there with a fully retracted piston.
-We arrive at a lower volume of fluid, because this space is occupied by the piston rod.
+Then we fill in the data on the rod side to calculate what the volume of fluid is there when the piston is fully retracted.
+We end up with a lower liquid volume, because this space is occupied by the piston rod.
 We also convert this answer into scientific notation.

-For cylinders with a continuous piston rod with the same diameters, it is easier to determine the liquid flow: the ingoing volume flow is equal to the outgoing.
+For cylinders with a continuous piston rod with the same diameters, it is easier to determine the liquid flow: the incoming volume flow is equal to the outgoing volume.

 To calculate system pressure:

 The pressure in the cylinder to push the piston to the right prevails on the piston surface Az.
-We can calculate this pressure if we know the force that the piston exerts on the object to be moved.
+We can calculate this pressure if we know the force exerted by the piston on the object to be moved.
 This force is 10 kN (10.000 N).
-For the sake of convenience, we use the other data for the piston and cylinder from the previous section.
+For convenience, we use the remaining piston and cylinder data from the previous section.

 We use the following formula to calculate the pressure in the cylinder.
 The force F is known (10.000 N), but the surface of the piston is still unknown.